cpldcpu/BitNetMCU/docs/documentation_2026.md

 **Further optimizations to BitNetMCU**

 This continues the [original documentation](documentation.md) and the [CNN implementation log](documentation_cnn.md).
-Focus of the new investigations were to optimize the fc models further, with new Optimizer (Muon), activation aware training and optimized network architectures.
+Focus of the new investigations were to optimize the fc models further, with new optimizations and training techniques.

 ## Table of Contents
 - [BitNetMCU - Experiments 2026](#bitnetmcu---experiments-2026)